Start a Florida Corporation

 • To register a foreign corporation in Florida, you need to secure a Certificate of Authority from the Florida Department of State.
 This involves providing details about your corporation and demonstrating that your business name from your home state is available in Florida, or proposing an alternate name for operations within Florida.

-• S corporations and C corporations refer to different taxation structures for corporations.
-A C corporation is taxed at the corporate level, and then shareholders are taxed on dividends, leading to potential double taxation.
+• Florida S Corporations and C corporations refer to different taxation structures for corporations.
+A C corporation is taxed at the corporate level, and then shareholders are taxed on dividends, leading to double taxation.
 An S corporation, however, has pass-through taxation, meaning the corporation itself isn’t taxed, but income passes through to shareholders who report it on their individual tax returns.
 S corporations have rather stringent eligibility requirements that some corporations may not qualify for.

 • Starting a corporation in Florida involves various fees, including the $35 fee for filing the Articles of Incorporation with the state and another $35 fee for designating your registered agent.
 The exact cost can vary depending on whether you choose additional services or expedited filing options.
 It’s recommended to check with the Florida Department of State’s official website or a trusted incorporation service for the most current fee structures.